Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Butterfly20 from Bahrain

 When steaming or boiling fish roes, put it in food bags and seal.
 Put the bag in a pot of boiling water and remove after 5 to 10 minutes.
+Remove from bag, cool, and fry or add to chutney.
+The fish roes are intact when adding to the chutney.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.